xriss/djon/readme.md

 DJON:

-A single 8bit string that may not be null terminated consisting of.
+A single 8bit string consisting of.

 	WHITESPACE
 	VALUE